 Here's one of the most inspiring Gene Simmons stories: KISS was dropped by their first manager in 1973 after he declared their music "The worst crap he ever heard."
 Simmons took over as the band's manager, and KISS went from earning $50 for two sets in January 1973 to selling 100 million albums, while Gene became one of the most legendary bassists and long-tongued, armor-wearing sex fiends in rock.
 But boy, it's not easy being a fan.

 You can't knock Simmons's chutzpa; he rose to the occasion each time KISS faltered and failed.
 But there's one key ingredient to that kind of tenacity - a massive ego.
-The face-painted legend isn't afraid of espousing reams of alpha male bs (which feels like an egregious display of male privilege in 2017).
-If you had a dime for each of the dumbass things Gene Simmons said over the years, you'd probably have enough money to file as many trademarks as the rock god (182, if anyone's counting).
+The face-painted legend isn't afraid of espousing reams of alpha male b.s. which feels that it passed its shelf life decades ago.
+If you had a dime for each of the offensive things Simmons said over the years, you'd probably have enough money to file as many trademarks as the rock god (182, if anyone's counting).
 KISS fans aren't the only ones who have trouble reconciling with Simmons's dickish behavior.
 His son, Nick Simmons, penned a piece for Vice proclaiming Gene "full of sh*t."

-Yet the issue of Gene being a jackass is far from cut and dry, because Simmons's acid tongue and unyielding ego are wholly part of his charm.
+KISS fans would argue that Simmons's acid tongue and unyielding ego are wholly part of his charm.
 Is an ego unwarranted after having to fight for every ounce of success, and achieving it to a ludicrous degree?
-Simmons pushed through bad reviews, years of seeing his peers succumb to drug and alcohol addiction, and so many rejections a normal person would've given up long, long before he did.
+Simmons pushed through bad reviews, years of seeing his peers succumb to drug and alcohol addiction, and more than enough rejections to cause a normal person to give up long before he did.

-For all of the obnoxious Gene Simmons quotes out there, and instances of Gene Simmons being sexist, there's something inspiring in his steadfastness and blunt, unfiltered way of saying what he feels.
-Despite his many offenses, KISS fans manage to somehow look past Gene Simmons being an ass and champion the man behind the rock God.
-Here are some of the most douchey things Gene Simmons has ever done.
-He's only human, after all.
+For all of the offensive Simmons quotes out there, there is something inspiring in his steadfastness and blunt, unfiltered way of saying what he feels.
+Despite his many offenses, KISS fans manage to somehow look past Simmons behavior in favor of rock and rolling every night and partying every day.
+Here are some of the most questionable things Gene Simmons has ever done.

 He Told NPR Host Terry Gross To "Welcome Him With Open Legs"